 Explore the social aspects of language and communication.
 Consider the roles of society, social class and gender in the context of a speech community.
 Investigate social motivations for language change.

 Our course will provide you with a detailed foundation in the key theories and questions in sociolinguistics, while giving you practical training in the techniques, methodologies, and quantitative analysis methods associated with this field.

 You’ll analyse the ways in which social factors affect language, and investigate the social, geographical and stylistic differences in spoken language.
-You'll have the opportunity to develop your interest in areas such as including language change, language and gender, attitudes to language, language planning, bilingualism and sociophonetics.
+You'll have the opportunity to develop your interest in areas including language change, language and gender, attitudes to language, language planning, bilingualism and sociophonetics.
 You will be able to study contemporary and historical data.

 With world-class tutors you'll gain up-to-date knowledge of the field, and be introduced to research questions and methodologies.
 You'll also have the opportunity to conduct original research in sociolinguistics, and apply your skills and knowledge to linguistic data.

 The Department of Language and Linguistics has the second highest proportion of world-leading linguistics research in the UK.
 (Research Excellence Framework 2014).

 The Department is part of our Faculty of Arts and Humanities, ranked 34th in the 2019 Times Higher Education World University Rankings.

 We are in the world top 100 for linguistics (QS World University Rankings by Subject 2019).

 You'll gain an intensive foundation in core areas through the Autumn Term modules Language Variation and Change, Syntax, and Phonetics and Phonology.
 In the Spring Term, you will deepen and refine your knowledge through the advanced modules Sociophonetics and Topics in Language Variation and Change.
 At the same time, you will develop statistical analysis skills through the Quantitative Methods module.